-"The Glasgow Colleges have increased their training provision at this level to meet this demand by 2020.
-To attract students of the highest calibre, we are offering flexible training options, entry points and development opportunities to build a life-long careers in Glasgow's early years profession."

-- John Rafferty, Glasgow Colleges' Regional Lead for Developing the Young Workforce
+"The Glasgow College have increased their training provision at this level to meet this demand by 2020.
+To attract student of the highest calibre, we are offering flexible training options, entry points and development opportunities to build a life-long career in Glasgow's early years profession." - John Rafferty, Glasgow Colleges' Regional Lead for Developing the Young Workforce